+Figure 16: Overview of obligations under Operating Margin Data Requirements

-.1 Modifications to relay settings
+OC2.3.5.1 Modifications to Low Frequency Relay settings for Fast Start from standby

-‘Relay settings’ in this OC2.4.6.1 refers to the settings of Low Frequency Relays in respect of Gensets that are available for start from standby by Low Frequency Relay initiation with Fast Start Capability agreed pursuant to the Bilateral Agreement.
+‘Relay settings’ in this OC2.3.5.1 refers to the settings of Low Frequency Relays in respect of generating Plant that is available for start from standby by Low Frequency Relay initiation with Fast Start Capability agreed in the relevant Bilateral Agreement.

 By 1600 hours each Wednesday

-A change in relay settings will be sent by The Company no later than 1600 hours on a Wednesday to apply from 1000 hours on the Monday following.
-The settings allocated to particular Large Power Stations may be interchanged between 49.70Hz and 49.60Hz (or such other System Frequencies as The Company may have specified) provided the overall capacity at each setting and System requirements can, in The Company 's view, be met.
+A change in relay settings shall be sent by The Company no later than 1600 hours on a Wednesday to apply from 1000 hours on the Monday following.
+The settings allocated to particular Large Power Stations may be interchanged between 49.70Hz and 49.60Hz (or such other System Frequencies as The Company may have specified) provided the overall capacity at each setting and System requirements can, in The Company’s view, be met.

 Between 1600 hours each Wednesday and 1200 hours each Friday

-If a Generator wishes to discuss or interchange settings it should contact The Company by 1200 hours on the Friday prior to the Monday on which it would like to institute the changes to seek The Company 's agreement.
-If The Company agrees, The Company will then send confirmation of the agreed new settings.
+If a Generator wishes to discuss or interchange settings it should contact The Company by 1200 hours on the Friday prior to the Monday on which it would like to institute the changes to seek The Company’s agreement.
+If The Company agrees, The Company shall then send confirmation of the agreed new settings.

 By 1500 hours each Friday

-If any alterations to relay settings have been agreed, then the updated version of the current relay settings will be sent to affected Users by 1500 hours on the Friday prior to the Monday on which the changes will take effect.
-Once accepted, each Generator (if that Large Power Station is not subject to forced outage or Planned Outage) will abide by the terms of its latest relay settings.
+If any alterations to relay settings have been agreed, then the updated version of the current relay settings shall be sent to affected Users by 1500 hours on the Friday prior to the Monday on which the changes shall take effect.
+Once accepted, each Generator (if that Large Power Station is not subject to forced outage or Planned Outage) shall abide by the terms of its latest relay settings.

-In addition, The Company will take account of any Large Power Station unavailability (as notified under OC2.4.1.2 submissions) in its total Operating Reserve policy.
+In addition, The Company shall take account of any Large Power Station unavailability (as notified under OC2.4.1.2 submissions) in its total Operating Reserve policy.

-The Company may from time to time, for confirmation purposes only, issue the latest version of the current relay settings to each affected Generator
+The Company may from time to time, for confirmation purposes only, issue the latest version of the current relay settings to each affected Generator.

-OC2.4.6.2 Operational Planning Margin Requirements (OPMR)
+OC2.3.5.2 Operational Planning Margin Requirements

-At a regular time interval, at least once each day (by 1600 hours) and up to every hour
+At a regular time interval, at least once each day (by 1600 hours) and no more frequently than every hour

-The Company will provide an indication of the level of Operating Reserve to be utilised by The Company in connection with the operation of the Balancing Mechanism covering a 2-14 day ahead period (with a daily peak demand resolution) and the 2-52 week resolution (with a weekly resolution focusing on the peak demand of the week).
+The Company shall provide its best estimate of the level of Operating Reserve to be utilised by The Company in connection with the operation of the Balancing Mechanism covering a 2-14 day ahead period (with a daily peak demand resolution) and the 2–52-week resolution (with a weekly resolution focusing on the peak demand of the week).
 This level shall be purely indicative.

-This Operational Planning Margin requirements indication will also note the possible level of High Frequency Response to be utilised by The Company in connection with the operation of the Balancing Mechanism in the week beginning with the Operational Day commencing during the subsequent Monday, which level shall be purely indicative.
+This Operational Planning Margin requirements indication shall also note the possible level of High Frequency Response to be utilised by The Company in connection with the operation of the Balancing Mechanism in the week beginning with the Operational Day commencing during the subsequent Monday, which level shall be purely indicative.

-OC2.4.7 In the event that:
+OC2.3.6 In the event that: